rest-for-physics/framework/doc/Chapters/5-using-rest.md

 ### Writing rml to process file

-Here we will talk about the detailed options of rml config file when using REST.
-We usually have a "TRestRun" section, a "TRestProcessRunner" section, a "globals" section and some "addTask" section under the root section "TRestManager" in an rml file to be loaded by `restManager`.
-"TRestRun" section and "TRestProcessRunner" section corresponds to the two REST application objects managed by TRestManager.
+Here we will talk about the detailed options of rml config file for restManager.
+We usually have a "TRestRun" section, a "TRestProcessRunner" section, a "globals" section and some "addTask" section under the root section "TRestManager".
+"TRestRun" section and "TRestProcessRunner" section corresponds to the two REST metadata objects managed by TRestManager.
 They cooperate with each other.

 #### name, title and verbose level